Untainted by the modern world, the Catlins is a place where time stands still. The coast has an untouched and rugged magnetic beauty.

 The historic, picturesque lighthouses at Nugget Point and Waipapa Point are particularly photogenic.

-Add to this some of the most photographed waterfalls in the world such as the stunning McLean Falls, Purakaunui Falls and Matai Falls.
+Add to this some of the most photographed waterfalls in the world such as the stunning McLean, Purakaunui and Matai Falls.

-All in all, there's enough in the Catlins to keep you busier than a mozzy at dusk on a nudist beach.
+All in all, there's enough in the Catlins to keep you busier than a mozzy on a nudist beach at dusk.

 - It's a sparsely populated region of approximately 1200 residents.
-The largest town is Owaka, home to a population of around 400.
+Its largest town Owaka is home to a population of around 400

-- A petrified Jurassic forest at a ripe old age of 170 million years old can be found in the Catlins.
+- A petrified Jurassic forest at a ripe 170 million years old can be found in the Catlins

 Have a wemooch elsewhere...